 Storage

-Keep it in an airtight container in the fridge for up to 3 days.
-Give it a quick stir before serving, and add a small drizzle of olive oil if it thickens.
+I keep leftover tirokafteri in an airtight container in the refrigerator for up to 3 days.
+Give it a good stir before serving, and add a small drizzle of olive oil if it has thickened.

 Try These Dip Recipes Next!